yeri63-arduino/USB-Micro-SD-Player-Module/README.md

 | Steady Off | Processing last command, or sleeping. |
 | n blinks | Used to show current setting or completion of last command. |

 The blink code reflects the last command entered.
-Locate the column of the command entered, and then move down to the row matching the number of blinks observed to see the value returned.
+Locate the column of the command entered, and then move down to the row matching the number of blinks observed to see what information was provided.

 | n | Play Mode | Volume | Interval | Reset |
 | :---: | :---: |  :---: | :---: | :---: |